Bachmann Industries

 Bachmann Industries (Bachmann Brothers, Inc.) is a Bermuda-registered, Chinese-owned company, globally headquartered in Hong Kong; specialising in model railroading.

 Founded in Philadelphia, Pennsylvania, the home of its North American headquarters, Bachmann is today part of the Kader group, whose model products are made at a Chinese Government joint-venture plant in Dongguan, China.
 In the past, Bachmann specialised in entry level train sets.
 In 1988, the Spectrum line of high-quality, detailed models was introduced to cater to more experienced hobbyists.
 In the past few years, Bachmann has retooled most of its product line, increasing the quality of its standard line products and discontinuing most of the Spectrum line.
 Many of the Spectrum products have been slightly modified and are now sold as higher-quality standard line models.
 Bachmann produces models in HO scale, N scale (1:160 and 1:148), On30, 00 gauge, HOn30 (H0 scale on N tracks) and G scale.
 They also own the Williams line of tinplate O gauge trains and related products.
-The turnover for Bachmann model trains for the year ended 31 December 2006 was approximately $146.87 million, a slight increase of 3.36% as compared to 2005.
+The turnover for Bachmann model trains for the year ended on 31 December 2006 was approximately $146.87 million, a slight increase of 3.36% as compared to 2005.

 History

 Founded in 1833 by Henry Carlisle, the company originally specialized in vanity products such as parasol handles and Spanish combs made of ivory horns.
 Its target market was aristocracy in the American South and Louisiana.
 After the Civil War it continued to make other types of hair ornaments and handles for walking canes now out of Tortoise shell and ivory.
-In 1899 Carlisle's firm merged with a competing firm run by Henry G. Bachmann and changed its name to Bachmann Bros.
-By 1902 Bachmann Bros. started to use celluloid for its products and by 1912 introduced optical frames that were made from it.
+In 1899, Carlisle's firm merged with a competing firm run by Henry G. Bachmann and changed its name to Bachmann Bros.
+By 1902, Bachmann Bros. started to use celluloid for its products and by 1912 introduced optical frames that were made from it.
 It was around this time that Bachmann Bros. began experimenting in plastic.
 In 1927, shortly before they moved to their final Philadelphia address, they became the first American manufacturer of sunglasses.
-The line, "Solarex" would become very popular worldwide and would later be purchased by the US Army and United States Army Air Forces for their personnel during WWII.
+The line, "Solarex" would become very popular worldwide and would later be purchased by the U.S. Army and United States Army Air Forces for their personnel during WWII.
 During WWII Bachmann Bros. was awarded the coveted Army-Navy "E" Award for outstanding contribution to the war effort by an American company.

-Other notable products include Birds of the World Model kits, Plasticville USA, shooting glasses for Winchester Repeating Arms Company (now the U.S. Repeating Arms Company), and Stein Eriksen ski goggles.
+Other notable products included Birds of the World Model kits, Plasticville U.S.A., shooting glasses for Winchester Repeating Arms Company (now the U.S. Repeating Arms Company), and Stein Eriksen ski goggles.